How to Use Anki for Long-Term Retention of Course Material

 Download and Install Anki

 Go to apps.ankiweb.net and download the free desktop version for your operating system (Windows, Mac, or Linux).
-The desktop application is free and always will be — this is genuinely open-source software.
-Also create a free AnkiWeb account, which enables cloud sync so your cards, review history, and scheduling data stay consistent across your phone, laptop, and tablet.
-AnkiDroid (Android) is free; AnkiMobile (iOS) costs a one-time fee that directly funds Anki’s development.
+Also create a free AnkiWeb account to enable cloud sync across your phone, laptop, and tablet.
+AnkiDroid (Android) is free; AnkiMobile (iOS) costs a one-time fee that funds Anki’s development.

 2